-Long-term liabilities and unrealized credits consist primarily of the advance deposits related to construction and any changes resulting from updated asset retirement studies.
+Long-term liabilities and unrealized credits consist primarily of the advance deposits related to construction.

 (n) Claims and Damages

 Losses arising from claims including workers' compensation claims, property damage, property tax litigation and general liability claims are partially self-insured.
 Reserves for these claims and damages are established if it is probable that a loss has been incurred and the amount can be reasonably estimated.